DioryMe/diory-browser-electron/scripts/README-validate-migrate.md

 ## What it migrates?

-1. Latitude & longitude to latlng
+1. latitude & longitude to latlng
 2. Adds single color background image if image doesn't exist
-3. Data attribute from object to an array
+3. data attribute from object to an array